hiddenworlds225/School-code/README.md

 FLVS Code I did, including some college code as well.

-(DOES NOT CONTAIN APCS MODULE 5 UNTIL LATER IN THE WEEK)
+(DOES NOT CONTAIN APCS MODULE 5, DUE TO CLURE REQUIREENT EXCLUSION FOR ME)

 Any questions, find me on the FLVS Discord.